Home 70s Culture & Lifestyles 70s Music Contact

 Laquered Prints & More

 Fantasy prints were popular, like unicorns, as were faith-based works that portrayed Jesus, or the ever-popular Hare Krishna movement.
-Many also featured caucasian-like Indian (Native American) women, and sometimes even M.C.
+Many also featured caucasian-like Indian (Native American) women, and sometimes M.C.
 Escher prints.

 The sublime of headshops